raspberry-pi-maker/RaspberryPi-HomeKeeper/README.md

 Then click the "Create Access Token" button to make Access Token.
 Don't others know your Access Token.
 We will use this value later in our Python program.<br />
 ![pushbullet_config](./image/1-12.png)<br /><br />

 >⚠️ ***Warning***: Pushbullet only free 100 per month.
 If notification exceeds this value, your phone might not receive push messages.
-If you receive more than 100 notifications per month, consider using the pro version.
+If you receive more than 100 notifications per month, consider using the Pushbullet pro version or other paied services.

 #### Pushbullet android app
 Install Pushbullet App on your phone and sign in with the same account.